altayturan/keep-quiet-until-death/README.md

 Sound Mechanic:

-There is creatures named "DFN".
-DFN's can't see but they can hear and they are after your flesh.
+There is creatures named "Iron Claw".
+Iron Claw's can't see but they can hear and they are after your flesh.
 You must use your sling to keep them distracted and away from you.
 You also have a gun but not much ammo.
-Be carefull though, even tho you kill a DFN with one shot many others will hear your gun shot.
+Be carefull though, even tho you kill a Iron Claw with one shot many others will hear your gun shot.

 Loot Mechanic: